-WPArena is another site which pumps out WordPress content on a very regular basis.
-Whether it's talk about Themes, WordPress plugins, hacks to get things done in a certain way or how to do stuff with WordPress, there's plenty of useful stuff you'll find here.
+WPArena is another site that pumps out WordPress content on a very regular basis.
+Whether it's talk about themes, WordPress plugins, hacks to get things done in a certain way, or how to do stuff with WordPress, there's plenty of useful stuff you'll find here.

 The mission of this blog is quite clear from the title of the blog.
 And really and truly this is part of the mission statement of this website.
 They want to make your life simpler if you use WordPress.

-And to that effect, you'll find plenty of great tutorials which allow you to get the most out of WordPress, in a way which simplifies everything.
+And to that effect, you'll find plenty of great tutorials that allow you to get the most out of WordPress, in a way that simplifies everything.

 ThemeShaper are the Automattic Theme Team - how's that for a tongue twister?
 This is the blog of this team, established in 2010.
 Of course, the level of blogging coming out of this site is extremely high, such as one would expect from a team which is such an intrinsic part of WordPress.